 - Get Your App Live On The App Store

 If you need any assistance with publishing your game app, you can let us handle this for you.

 - Get Your Game App Live

 How Hard Is It To Make A Mobile Game?

 It depends on the game.
 If you want to create a 3D game, the process will be complex, but for creating simple games i.e. card games, it is not complicated at all.
 It is recommended to use Unity: an incredible yet cost-effective game engine to build a game app of your choice.

 Game developers use different types of software when developing a game app.
 They also use multiple programming languages depending on the game engine and project requirements.
-Unity, BuildBox are some top game engines, while software include Maya, 3D Studio Max and Photoshop.
+Unity, BuildBox are some top game engines, while software includes Maya, 3D Studio Max, and Photoshop.

-To develop a game app for free, you will be required to leverage a game engine that supports latest game development technologies like Unity.
+To develop a game app for free, you will be required to leverage a game engine that supports the latest game development technologies like Unity.
 Unity is a powerful game engine that has support for both 2D and 3D games.
-If you don’t have any knowledge about programming languages, then use Unity to develop the best, high end games.
+If you don’t have any knowledge about programming languages, then use Unity to develop the best, high-end games.

 Author : Obaid Chawla

 Obaid Chawla is an innovation buff with a propensity to debate hard.
 He has a deep interest in how humans can push things forward in the fourth and final Industrial Revolution and loves covering every single development that takes place!
 He’s also freelancing in making new friends and communities!